nstack/nstack/README.md

 ### Contributing

 This repo is currently a mirror of our internal work, as development happens fairly rapidly.
-However we welcome and encourage both Issues and PRs (unfortunately PRs will require a CLA - we're working on adding one as soon as possible).
+However we welcome and encourage both Issues and PRs (PRs will require a CLA - as described in CONTRIBUTING.md).

 We're also looking into removing our mirror and working directly on this public repo if possible.